hdShang/arxiv-daily/docs/cs-RO/2025-05-06/papers/250503931v1-nmpc-lander-nonlinear-mpc-with-barrier-function-for-uav-landing-on-a.md

 ---
 layout: default
-title: NMPC-Lander: Nonlinear MPC with Barrier Function for UAV Landing on a Mobile Platform
+title: "NMPC-Lander: Nonlinear MPC with Barrier Function for UAV Landing on a Mobile Platform"
 ---

 # NMPC-Lander: Nonlinear MPC with Barrier Function for UAV Landing on a Mobile Platform